smallDazza/T2A2-Webserver/README.md

 ![member update](./docs/member-update.png)

     -Error Handling:
-        1. Member id rtying to update does not belong to your familiy group.
+        1. Member id trying to update does not belong to your familiy group.
         2. Token used from a deleted member.
         3. Not an admin member, so cannot update.
         4. Invalid field format.
-        5. incorrect fields entered.
+        5. Incorrect fields entered.

 ![member error 5](./docs/member-error_handling4.png)